DFE-Digital/bat-design-history/app/posts/teacher-success/2025-06-25-defining-our-user-groups.md

 - Postgraduate teacher apprenticeships (PGTA)
 - Teacher degree apprenticeships (TDA)

-This will likely be for trainees starting in the 2027/28 academic year.
+This will likely be for trainees starting in the 2027 to 2028 academic year.